 An option may be exercised in accordance with the terms of the Share Option Scheme at any time during a period as the Board may determine which shall not exceed 10 years from the offer date subject to the provisions of early termination thereof.
+The vesting period for options shall not be less than 12 months.
 An offer for the grant of options must be accepted not later than 21 days from the offer date and a remittance of HK\$1 is payable on acceptance of the grant of an option.

 Subject to earlier termination by the Company in general meeting or by the Directors, the Share Option Scheme shall be valid and effective for a period of ten years from the date of adoption.
-The remaining life of the Share Option Scheme is eight years.
+The remaining life of the Share Option Scheme is six years.
 No share option has been granted under the Share Option Scheme and the total number of securities available for issue under the Share Option Scheme is 23,454,475 Shares, representing approximately 10.03% of the issued Shares as at the date of this report.